dynamics

 Bases: object

-Store the kinematics and dynamics data of the robot at a given time.
+Basic data structure storing kinematics and dynamics information at a given time.

 Parameters: